Privacy, copyright and disclaimer

 Use and disclosure of personal information

-We will not provide your personal information to other government agencies, private sector organisations, or anyone else unless you consent or one of the following exceptions applies:
+We will only use or disclose your personal information for a secondary purpose if you consent or one of the following exceptions applies:

-- you would reasonably expect us to use the information for that purpose
+- you would reasonably expect us to use the information for the secondary purpose and the secondary purpose is related (or directly related for sensitive information) to the primary purpose

 - it is legally required or authorised, such as by an Australian law, or a court or tribunal order